On the sensitivity of CDAWG-grammars: Tighter bound for

-For Case (I), let $\Vbt(T)$ denote the set of strings $x$ in Case (I).
+Let $\Vbt(T)$ denote the set of strings $x$ in Case 2(c)-1.
 We remark that $\zl$ has only a single in-edge, and $\zl$ is a new node whose in-degree is one in $\CDAWG(T')$, instead of $x$.
 Also, we have the following lemma: